mediaverse-land/rna/README.md

 ```

 ### Attention
-Please download the google-services.json and GoogleService-Info.plist from your firebase console and attach them in root of project
+Please download the google-services.json and GoogleService-Info.plist from your firebase console and attach them in root of project.
+And add your own eas.json file to root of your project